-In-house equities provided a return of 29.0% over the year, whereas externally managed equities returned 26.7%.
-Bonds continued to return relatively low and positive growth of 8.6% as confidence in the global economic recovery began to recover.
-Reflecting the slowdown in the UK property market the Fund made a return of 6.3% for the year in this area (compared with 11.6% pa over the last 3 years).
+The Fund retains a higher weighting to UK equities than the global benchmark as these are expected to provide less volatile returns over time with a higher proportion of dividends.
+In-house equities provided a return of 2.2% over the year, whereas externally managed equities returned 2.5%.
+Bonds continued to return relatively low but positive growth of 0.9%, largely in line with the benchmark.
+The Fund's investment in the UK property market made a relatively good return of 9.9% for the year (compared with the 7.5% benchmark).